 Haystack Cookies--Look Ma!
 No Bake!

-My grandmother made a chocolate-chow mein noodle version of this cookie that I loved.
-The recipes here are also both delicious.
+These recipes are easy are also both delicious.
 One is made with chow mein noodles, and one with oatmeal.
 These cookies look great on a plate with a few other varieties.

 You could easily make the butterscotch as a chocolate version by subbing chocolate chips.

-Pumpkin Spice Cookies (and possibly the easiest cookie recipe on the planet)
+Pumpkin Spice Cookies (possibly the easiest cookie recipe on the planet)

 This pumpkin spice cookie recipe has only 2 ingredients!
 However, to create a truly gift-worthy cookie, you must add chopped nuts and raisins, and you must ice them.
-(Some people prefer chocolate chips, but believe me, raisins are the better choice in this instance.)
-Having said that, with the raisins and icing added, this is one of the best spice cookies I've ever had in my life.
+(Some people prefer chocolate chips, but we strongly believe raisins are the better choice.)

 Be forewarned that this is a very cake-like cookie.
-That is, it’s fluffy and light and a little on the dry side (as far as cookies go, anyway).
-I like this texture in a cookie, but for some, it might be a bit unusual.
-This is one of the reasons I insist on raisins and icing.
+That is, it’s fluffy and light and a little on the dry side (as far as cookies go).
+This is why raisins and icing are important.
 These additions turn the cookie into a delightful miniature spice cake!

 Some of the best holiday cookies are what I'm calling hand-rolled cookies.
 (As opposed to those you roll flat with a rolling pin.)
 They are often the type with a dollop of jam, candied cherry, or chocolate pressed into the center.
 And as with most holiday cookies, icing almost always makes them better.

 Peanut Butter Kisses